5 Day Barbados Itinerary for Fun & Sun

 Is Barbados Safe?

-In general, Barbados is a safe place to visit.
+Yes, Barbados is a safe place to visit.
 Barbados is considered one of the safest countries in the Caribbean.
 Local Bajans are very relaxed, helpful and friendly.
+Everyone helped us find our way if we were lost.

 There is a low crime rate on the island, but that doesn’t mean no crime happens.
 As with other destinations, be observant, don’t leave valuables unattended, and watch for pickpockets.

-During my visit to Barbados, I didn’t once feel unsafe.
-Barbados was one of the safest places I’ve visited thus far, and I would happily return.
+During my multiple visits to Barbados, I didn’t once feel unsafe.
+Barbados was one of the safest places I’ve visited thus far, and I would happily return another time.

 Is Barbados Expensive?